alefore/weblog/ten-years-of-edge.md

 **The implementation should reflect your thought process explicitly;
 not only its conclusions**.
-Stripping away the thought process makes the software less malleable.
+Removing the thought process makes the software less malleable.

 Early in my career,
 I made the mistake of optimizing my implementations for brevity.
-If you can you say it with fewer words, why more?
+If you can say it with fewer words, why more?

-> Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu leadership loisir de la faire plus courte.
+> Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte.

 But simplicity and brevity are different things.
 In fact, in software you often reach a point